-How do I pair the Challenge App to Apple Health and designate the Apple Tracker?
+How do I pair the Challenge App to Apple Health and choose my Step Tracker?

-When you first register in the Heka Well Challenge app, you will be presented with a Select Tracker option (as shown in Image #1 and Image #2).
+When you first register in the Heka Well Challenge app, you will be presented with a Select Tracker option.

 As an iOS user you will:

-1) Select the Apple Health app as your tracking device
+1) Select the Apple Health app as your tracker (Image #1)

 3) Allow the Heka Well Challenge app to read step data from the Apple Health app